Skip to main content

 A guided-crew hire lands as PENDING_REVIEW.
 The inbox shows the hire request with an Approve hire button.
 Clicking it calls POST /api/v1/agents/{agentId}/approve-hire which:

-1. Flips agents.status from PENDING_REVIEW to IDLE (atomic UPDATE with WHERE guard so a concurrent fire / soft-delete returns 404 instead of silently writing nothing)
+2. Flips agents.status from PENDING_REVIEW to IDLE (conditional UPDATE so a concurrent decision / TTL ghosting returns 409 instead of silently writing nothing)

 Credential setup